tum-pbs/pbdl-book/diffphys.md

 that were developed in this field, or leverage established numerical methods.
 E.g., we could leverage the $O(n)$ runtime of multigrid solvers for matrix inversion.

-The flip-side of this approach is, that it requires some understanding of the problem at hand, and of the numerical methods.
+The flip-side of this approach is that it requires some understanding of the problem at hand, and of the numerical methods.
 Also, a given solver might not provide gradient calculations out of the box.
-Thus, we want to employ DL for model equations that we don't have a proper grasp of, it might not be a good idea to directly go for learning via a DP approach.
+Thus, if we want to employ DL for model equations that we don't have a proper grasp of, it might not be a good idea to directly go for learning via a DP approach.
 However, if we don't really understand our model, we probably should go back to studying it a bit more anyway...